aritra-dutta/Compressed-Communication-for-Large-scale-Distributed-Deep-Learning-----A-Tutorial/README.md

 We survey compressed communication methods for distributed deep learning and discuss the theoretical background, as well as practical deployment on TF and PT.
 We also present quantitative comparison of the training speed and model accuracy of compressed communication methods on popular deep neural network models and datasets.

 ## Abstract
 Recent advances in machine learning and availability of huge corpus of digital data resulted in an explosive growth of DNN model sizes; consequently, the required computational resources have dramatically increased.
 As a result, distributed learning is becoming the de-facto norm.
 However, scaling various systems to support fast DNN training on large clusters of compute nodes, is  challenging.
-Recent works have identified that most distributed training workloads are {\em communication-bound}.
+Recent works have identified that most distributed training workloads are *communication-bound*.
 To remedy the network bottleneck, various compression techniques emerged, including sparsification and quantization of the communicated gradients, as well as low-rank methods.
 Despite the potential gains, researchers and practitioners face a daunting task when choosing an appropriate compression technique.
 The reason is that training speed and model accuracy depend on multiple factors such as the actual framework used for the implementation, the communication library, the network bandwidth and the characteristics of the model, to name a few.

 In this tutorial, we will provide an overview of the state-of-the-art gradient compression methods for distributed deep learning.
 We will present the theoretical background and convergence guaranties of the most representative sparcification, quantization and low-rank compression methods.
 We will also discuss their practical implementation on {\TF} and {\PT} with different communication libraries, such as Horovod, OpenMPI and NCCL.
 Additionally, we will present a quantitative comparison of the most popular gradient compression techniques in terms of training speed and model accuracy, for a variety of deep neural network models and datasets.
 We aim to provide a comprehensive theoretical and practical background that will allow researchers and practitioners to utilize the appropriate compression methods in their projects.